Welcome to Dartford Grammar School

 Dartford Grammar School’s students are extremely successful.
 They enjoy doing remarkably well – both at their academic work and in the team work associated with the widest range of co-curricular activities.
 They value the talents, ideas and successes of others.

-Judged outstanding in every OfStEd inspection, Dartford Grammar School provides a broad, balanced international education, following the principles of The International Baccalaureate.
+Judged outstanding in every OfStEd inspection, Dartford Grammar School provides a broad, balanced international education, following the principles of The International Baccalaureate both in the Middle Years and the Sixth Form.
 Every student studies either Mandarin Chinese or Japanese from Year 7 and an additional European language from Year 8.

-It is rare to be a school within the British education system that offers the IB curriculum exclusively.
+It is rare to be a school within the British education system that offers the IB curriculum exclusively, and we are proud to say that we now offer the opportunity to study the IB Diploma in the Sixth Form to more students than ever.
+The School received The Sunday Times IB School of the Year award in both 2017 and 2020, and then became the Sunday Times IB School of the Decade in 2020 too, paying testimony to the ongoing excellent results arising through the focus and energy of students and staff in maximising the opportunities the Diploma supports.
 We believe that the learning benefits and the prospects for university admission are palpable and justify this unrelenting drive to secure a modern international curriculum.
-Parents do appreciate the opportunities offered to their children through the co-curriculum and the personalisation offered by an almost unlimited choice of subject in the sixth form.
+Parents do appreciate the opportunities offered to their children through the co-curriculum and the personalisation offered by an almost unlimited choice of subject in the Sixth Form.

 The school’s mission statement, ‘A learning community developing international citizens’ reflects the purpose of an IB World School; ‘to develop young people who help to create a more peaceful world through intercultural understanding and respect’ and ‘to encourage students across the world to become active, compassionate and lifelong learners who understand that other people , with their differences, can also be right’.